Morncast/kigali-hacks/README.md

 ### Kigali Hacks

-> Students run a Hackathon
+> A Students run Hackathon

 If you're reading this, you should probably join us in Kigali, Rwanda this July for a 12-hour-long hackathon, building amazing things with code alongside other makers like you. 🥹